amateescu/search_api_solr/INSTALL.md

 NOTE: It's important that the Solr server runs with the right config files for a backend.
 Don't switch between Solr Backends without adjusting the config files!

+NOTE: There's file called `solrcore.properties` within the set of generated config files.
+If you need to fine tune some setting you should do it within this file if possible instead of modifying `solrconf.xml.

 Now you can start your Solr server: